The grading system at Brookdale is as follows:

 The Academic Appeal Committee is convened by the Vice President for Learning after Step 4 when the grade is still in dispute and the Vice President determines that the student has grounds for an appeal.
 The Academic Appeal Committee will be made up of two (2) faculty members, two (2) students and the Vice President (or designee), who will be a non-voting member, except in the event of a tie.
 The faculty member and student involved in the appeal will have an opportunity to be heard before the Appeals Committee, and any employee involved in Steps 1-3 may be asked to comment before the Committee.
 Any other individuals who wish to participate must receive prior approval from the Vice President.
 Within two (2) weeks after the hearing, the participants will be informed, in writing, of the Committee’s recommendation.

 The faculty member must complete the following steps within two weeks:

 - Review the recommendation.

 - Make the final decision if the recommendation is to change the grade.

 - Submit grade change if necessary.

-- Notify the Dean of Academic Affairs of final decision.
+- Notify the Vice President for Learning of final decision.

-The Dean will notify the student within one (1) week.
+The Vice President for Learning will notify the student within one (1) week.

 All employees involved in the Academic Appeal Process will keep a confidential record of their part of the process or a copy of the Appeal Form.
-Records of appeals will be confidential and will be maintained by the Office of the Dean of Academic Affairs.
+Records of appeals will be confidential and will be maintained by the Office of the Vice President for Learning.
 The records will be destroyed upon the student’s graduation from Brookdale or three (3) years from the date of the Committee’s recommendation, whichever comes first.
 Records may not be used in any detrimental way against the student or faculty member.